sunilmankotia83/gh-300/source/docs/practice/detailed/05-practice-test.detailed.md

 **Options:**
 A. “List failing tests with their names and error messages in any readable format.”
-B. **“Output JSON array of failing tests with fields: name, file, line, message no prose.”**
+B. “Output JSON array of failing tests with fields: name, file, line, message no prose.
 C. “Return failing tests as JSON with test name and message, plus a short explanation of likely causes.”
 D. “Output a human-readable report of failing tests, grouped by file, suitable for pasting into chat or email.”